Shwetakumar22/personal-information/README.md

 #
  EXTRA-CURRICULAR ACTIVITIES

-* Attended and held 2nd<sup> </sup>position in poster presentation on recent advancements in physiotherapy of uterine prolapse in PHYSIOCON- 2014 held at I.T.S. college of

-         physiotherapy, Ghaziabad on 1st November 2014.
+* Attended and held 2nd<sup> </sup>position in poster presentation on recent advancements in physiotherapy of uterine prolapse in PHYSIOCON- 2014 held at I.T.S. college of  physiotherapy, Ghaziabad on 1st November 2014. [certificate]()

 * Achievement certificate awarded by Max smart super specialty hospital, Saket for Best physiotherapist in the year 2015 as per patient feedback.
 * First place in Quiz competition at PHYSIOCON 2017 held at Jamia Hamdard, New